Python-Test-Engineer/PyTest-Cookbook/docs/workshop/pytest_101.md

     banking
 ```

-In this case above, iff we have
+In this case above, if we have
 ```
-addopts = strict
+addopts = --strict-markers
 ```
 then any markers not registered will cause an error.